faker-js/faker/CONTRIBUTING.md

 chore(deps): update typescript-eslint to ~5.33.0
 ```

-Historically real world examples that could be written in a better way:
+Previous pull request titles that could have been written in a better way:

 ```diff
 - feat: `datatype.hexadecimal` signature change